arangodb/python-arango/docs/aql.rst

 AQL Query Cache
 ===============

-**AQL query cache** minimizes redundant calculation of the same query results.
-If it useful when read queries are called frequently and write queries are not.
+**AQL query cache** is used to minimize redundant calculation of the same query result.
+It is useful when read queries are called frequently and write queries are not.
 For more general information on AQL query caches visit this `page <https://docs.arangodb.com/AQL/ExecutionAndPerformance/QueryCache.html>`__.

 Here is an example showing how the AQL query cache can be used: